-\sim CAUTION: If the Internal SD Card Redundancy option is set to Mirror Mode in the Integrated Devices screen of the System Setup, you must follow the instructions in step 4 through step 7 to avoid loss of data.
+CAUTION: If the Internal SD Card Redundancy option is set to Mirror Mode in the Integrated Devices screen of the System Setup, you must follow the instructions in step 4 through step 7

 NOTE: When an SD card failure occurs, the internal dual SD module controller notifies the system.
 On the next reboot, the system displays a message indicating the failure.